-- "Possession," a creepy piece of flash fiction that features a surprise narrator and a woman who loves The Exorcist a bit too much.
+- "Possession" is a creepy piece of flash fiction that features a surprise narrator and a woman who loves The Exorcist a bit too much.

 Toasted Cheese Literary Journal

-Toasted Cheese is a free online literary journal that publishes poetry, flash fiction, short fiction, creative nonfiction, and reviews on a quarterly basis.
+Toasted Cheese is a free online literary journal that publishes poetry, flash fiction, short fiction, creative nonfiction, and reviews every quarter.

-Toasted Cheese's archives are also available, so visitors can read past issues as well as the current issue for free.
+Toasted Cheese's archives are also available, so visitors can read past and current issues for free.

-They can also read current and former winners of the site's contests, including a 2014 winner by yours truly.
+They can also read current and former winners of the site's contents, including a 2014 winner by yours truly.
 (If you read it, be kind.
 I only had 48 hours.)